Asset management template

 What is an asset management template?

 An asset management template is an outline of your asset management workflow.
-This provides a clear set of asset management steps for team members and colleagues to follow, which reduces confusion and produces more consistent results.
+This provides a clear set of asset management steps for team members and colleagues to follow, thereby reducing confusion and producing more consistent results.

-For example, let’s say you’re in charge of tracking company car usage each month.
-To start, a key step to your asset management process is to review the metrics for how often an employee signs out a car in any given month.
-You can save this (and other crucial steps) in your template.
-This way, even if someone else is managing the assets when you’re out of office, they know exactly what steps to take.
+For example, let's say you're in charge of tracking company car usage each month.
+A key step in your process is to review how often an employee signs out a car each month.
+Save this (and other crucial steps) in your template so that even if someone else is managing the assets when you're out of the office, they know exactly what to do.

-Whether you’re a small business, startup, or large enterprise company, creating an asset management template will help you keep your assets (and the teams responsible for them) organized.
-That’s because your asset management template:
+Whether you're a small business, a startup, or a large enterprise, creating an asset management template will help you keep your assets (and the teams responsible for them) organized.
+That's because your asset management template:

 • Optimizes asset tracking: If you know what you have and where it lives, it's harder to lose track of your assets.

-• Coordinates cross-functional efforts: Using a template ensures that all teams and departments are managing assets in the same way.
+• Coordinates cross-functional efforts: Using a template ensures that all teams and departments manage assets consistently.

-• Provides visibility: Stakeholders can see how you’re managing assets, which is especially helpful for C-suite executives or if you work with clients.
+• Provides visibility: Stakeholders can see how you're managing assets, which is especially helpful for C-suite executives or for clients.

 Note that not all asset management templates are created equal.
-If you build your template in a project management tool, it becomes dynamic.
-You can easily update, share, and reproduce information as needed.
-This gives you more capabilities than if you use a simple Excel spreadsheet template, which you have to manually update each time your asset’s value changes or you acquire a new asset.
+If you build your template in a project management tool, it becomes flexible and interactive, giving you more capabilities than a simple Excel spreadsheet.

 How to use an asset management template

-There’s no strict playbook for managing assets.
-Assets can be many different things, and your company will likely have its own preferences for managing them.
-That means you’ll want a template that’s flexible and easy to use—or more than likely, you’ll want to create multiple templates.
+There's no strict playbook for managing assets.
+Assets can take many forms, and your company will likely have its own preferences for managing them.
+That means you'll want a template that's flexible and easy to use, or more than likely, you'll want to create multiple templates.

-But how do you create, save, and use a template for all these different functions?
 What if you need different templates for managing digital, fixed, and IT assets?
-Answer: Use work management software to build your asset management template.
-Once you build your digital template, you can use it to coordinate all your related asset materials—connect risk management plans, integrate with your resource management systems, and create clear roadmaps for how to use and boost your assets’ value.
+Use work management software to build your asset management template.
+Once it's set up, you can coordinate all your related asset materials, connect risk management plans, add your resource management systems, and create clear roadmaps for boosting your assets'value.

 You can create different types of asset management templates, including: